Events and Tickets

 - The attendee receives a normal ticket after it is issued.

-- Original ticket is locked from transfer/check-in.
+- Once a ticket is queued or holder-approved, the original ticket is locked from transfer/check-in.

 - Matching runs with waitlist-first timed offers.